| Social Media Quirks are Common with Narcissists |

 I told her it was just a mistake and I apologized repeatedly.
 Her behavior made no sense, but I could see that she was hurt and angry with me.
 The reason didn’t matter.
 It didn’t need to make sense.
 I was just scrambling to figure out how to correct it.
 Having Tina that angry with me was both agonizing and terrifying.
-My job as I saw it was to protect and keep Tina happy and I’d failed.
+My job, as I saw it, was to protect and keep Tina happy and I’d failed.

 She didn’t even seem to hear me.
 “I mean, are you trying to take me off the market?”
 She went on.

 My head was already spinning, but that question stunned me, splintering part of my racing mind down a different tangent.
 I thought you were already off the market was my initial thought, but what I said was, “no,” while I was trying to decipher exactly what she meant by that.
-My brain started firing off scenarios that weren’t what it sounded like.
+My brain started firing off scenarios where that wasn’t what it sounded like.
 I glanced instinctively at the diamond engagement ring she wore, as if to verify I hadn’t imagined her accepting my proposal.

 She started talking faster and leaping from thought to thought.
 “You have no idea what you’ve done,” she said, and she blinked away tears that were welling in her eyes.
 “Now I’m hearing from people I didn’t want to hear from.
-And People are going, ‘who is that guy?
+And people are going, ‘who is that guy?
 Is that your boyfriend?
 If that’s your boyfriend, who’s that other woman he’s with?’
 And de dah de dah da da… ‘Looks like you haven’t been missing any meals.'”